voidfiles/ci-presentation/presentation.md

 We are faced everyday with the risk that what we are working on won't work.

-But, We still have to create value.
+We still have to create value, though.

 Not everyone is going to combat risk the same way, but I think there is a model that many organizations can use, and it's been around for 100s of years.
 </div>